Skip to content

 }

-List literal
+List literal¶

 List keyword

-This section is about defining list literals.
-For information on the list keyword, see list expressions, which list the children of a directory.
+keyword, see list expressions, which list the children of a directory.

 Empty list literals may lead to Java errors